 • Preheat your oven to 180°C (355°F).
 Grease or line 2 x 8 inch (20 cm) round cake pans with parchment paper.

 • Add all the wet ingredients (including the sugar) to a large mixing bowl.
 Mix until combined.
-Add all the dry ingredients and whisk until just smooth.
-Initially, the batter will be lumpy but just keep whisking until most of the lumps are gone (a few lumps are fine).
+Add all the dry ingredients and whisk until mostly smooth (a few lumps are fine, as long as they aren't lumps of flour).

 • Evenly divide the lemon cake batter into your prepared cake pans.